ansible/ansible-documentation/docs/docsite/rst/reference_appendices/YAMLSyntax.rst

                 this is going to be a
                 second line of text

-will result in below (note additional new line at the end):
+will result in two lines of text followed by one newline:

 .. code:: text